DeejSm/example_fail-log_craftingDH/2019-04-20-week-3-fail-log.md

 I see I went wrong by not hitting create new file.
 I would like to bring my module 2 fail-log and this fail-log out from under "patch 2" so they are visible in the repository list.
 Will start here by copying this material and then going back to the repository to get a new file there.
 Seems to be working.
 I will next try to delete the patch 2 version.
 Did this on Thursday as it occured to me the TA would be looking for this at the url I put in the weekly report.
 (Just discovered a square bracket adds underlining)

 Next job is printing out some of the reading material for module 3 - can only read so much on-line.
 Material read.
 Very much enjoyed José Igartua's comments.
-Have been checking Slack but I need to have actually tried the exercises to make sense of the comments. and I still need to pull in through the virtual computer.
+Have been checking Slack but I need to have actually tried the exercises to make sense of the comments.
+And I still need to pull in through the virtual computer.
 Today's job.

 I set up the DH environment in week 1 without problem taking care of steps 1 through 3.
-But its not responding as I try to get back in through the bookmark I had set (two tries).
+But it's not responding as I try to get back in through the bookmark I had set (two tries).
 Will try the workbook link - again not reachable.
 Gave up and created a new dh box.
 Have looked at the home page and then logged out and logged back in again.
 Selected file manager is fine.
 Selected command line and got a blank page on which I cannot type, paste or anything else.

 *Module 1 Work*